esphome/esphome-devices/src/docs/devices/Maxcio-RMC020/index.md

 # Enable the captive portal
 captive_portal:

-# Web server can be removed after enabling HA API
-web_server:
-  port: 80
+# Enable the Web Server component
+webserver:

 # Enable time component for use by daily power sensor
 time: